Ashes Are Burning: Songs

 The song "Can You Understand?" uses a quote from "Tonya and Yuri Arrive at Varykino", a theme from Maurice Jarre's score for Doctor Zhivago.
 According to David Samuel Barr, a friend of the band who wrote the liner notes for the Tales of 1001 Nights compilation, Dunford had thought this melody to be a public domain Russian folk tune.
 Because of confusion over the Jarre quote, some live collections (including Live at the Royal Albert Hall : King Biscuit Flower Hour Vol. 1 and some unauthorised releases) mistakenly credit "Can You Understand?" entirely to Jarre.

-"Can You Understand?" is also cited by Jon Camp as being a case where he and John Tout made major compositional contributions without being credited for them.
+"Can You Understand?" is also cited by Jon Camp as being a case where he and John Tout made major compositional contributions - Camp describes this as “probably our greatest opening instrumental piece” - without being credited for them.
 Terry Sullivan has corroborated that the intro to "Can You Understand?" was composed by Camp and Tout, not Dunford.
+This intro is approximately 2:38 long, and this same composition resumes later as an outro; combining the two, this Camp/Tout instrumental accounts for approximately 3:52 (40%) of the song's total time.

 The song "On the Frontier" was previously released (also in 1973) by former Renaissance member Jim McCarty's band Shoot.
 It was the title track of their only album.

 An early demo of "Carpet of the Sun," with a vocal by Jane Relf, was released in 2008 on the compilation Jane's Renaissance: The Complete Jane Relf Collection, 1969-1995.
 This demo version includes a verse which is not heard in the final version; however this verse is printed on the Ashes Are Burning LP's inner sleeve.
 (The verse begins with "Come along and try, looking into ways of giving.
 Maybe we will try, find a dream that we will live in".)